 We hope this has been helpful information as you decide on an outdoor shade solution that works for you and your home.

-Whilst shade sails are only made from fabric, the good ones need to be tensioned tightly.
-Posts should lean slightly in the opposite direction that the shade sail is pulling from.
+Whilst sails are only made from fabric, the good ones need to be tensioned tightly.
+Posts should lean slightly in the opposite direction that the sails are pulling from.

 The force on a sunshade is not up and down, but sideways, so the construction and engineering is based around that understanding.
 The lean doesn’t need to be more than 4 or 5 degrees, and a huge factor into the strength of the shade sail lies within the footing system.
 We use strong, concrete-free micro piles, which are the strongest system we’ve found in the market.